SELECTING my tree

 I live in Montreal, but I would like to plant my tree off the Island, is that possible?

-Unfortunately, it is not possible.
-The City of Montréal, the Government of Canada and some of the Suburban Municipalities gives financial contributions for the trees to be planted on the island of Montreal.
+Unfortunately, that is not possible.
+The City of Montreal, the Government of Canada and some of the Suburban Municipalities give financial contributions for the trees to be planted on the Island of Montreal.

-The trees must be planted on the Island of Montreal, at the address provided during the purchase.
+The trees must be planted on the Island of Montreal, at the address provided at purchase.

-It is not possible to plant in the sidewalk extension since they are public property.
+It is not possible to plant in sidewalk beds since they are public property.
 The trees must be planted on your private property.

 Can I plant a tree if I am a tenant?

-Can I plant my tree under a high-tension line?
+Can I plant my tree under a power line?

-We suggest that you consult the measurement tools provided by Hydro-Québec.
+We suggest that you consult the safe planting distance tool provided by Hydro-Québec.

 What are the City's regulations regarding tree planting?

-All the trees offered as part of A Tree for My Neighbourhood can be planted on the Island of Montréal.
-For more specific information regarding the by-laws, please refer to your borough or city.
+All the trees offered by A Tree for My Neighbourhood can be planted on the Island of Montreal.
+For more specific information regarding by-laws, please refer to your borough or city.

-If the rooting is deep – pivoting – it is preferable to opt for transplanting in mounds or very young subjects, because recovery is often more delicate.
-These trees also grow more harmoniously in relatively deep soils.
+If the root system is deep (a taproot) it is better to transplant the root ball or very young trees, because the roots are often more fragile.
+These trees also grow better in relatively deep soil.

-A tree or shrub that suckers a lot can spread quickly, filling a space faster, but it can become invasive.
+A tree or shrub that produces a lot of suckers can spread quickly, which can fill out a space faster, but may become invasive.

 For more information, visit the Hydro Québec website.

 Hardiness zones are regions listed by Agriculture Canada according to their climate, based in particular on average minimum temperatures.
-They make it possible to classify plants according to their resistance to winter cold and to know the places where their growth will be satisfactory.
+They make it possible to classify plants according to their resistance to winter temperatures and to understand where they will grow successfully.

 For more information, visit the Hydro Québec website.

-The indications on the exposure reflect the reaction of the plant to the sun.
-Light tolerance generally increases with age.
-However, plants suddenly exposed to the sun often react badly.
+Sunlight requirements refer to how a plant responds to sunlight.
+Tolerance to sunlight generally increases with age.
+However, plants often suffer if they are suddenly exposed to sunlight.
 The exposure criteria used in the tool are as follows:

-Sun – more than 8 hours of sunshine per day;
+Sun – more than 8 hours of sunlight per day;

-Partial shade – 4 to 8 hours of sunshine per day;
+Partial shade – 4 to 8 hours of sunlight per day;

 Shade – 2 to 4 hours of sunlight per day.